 Dr. Lochbaum is a Professor in Education at Truman State University, where she also earned her undergraduate degree.
 Her Master of Arts in Teaching and her PhD in the Foundations of Education were both earned at the University of South Carolina-Columbia.
 An experienced K-12 teacher, she was previously an Assistant Professor of Medical Education, Education Programs and Policies Specialist, and Faculty Development Officer at the Kirksville College of Osteopathic Medicine – part of AT Still University.
 In 2003 she became the Founding Director of Truman’s Center for Teaching and Learning.
 Outside of Truman, Dr. Lochbaum serves on the board of Adair County SB-40, whose mission is to engage in advocacy, promote inclusion, and provide essential resources to assist people with developmental disabilities to live self-determined lives.

 Admission is made on a rolling basis but is limited to 24 students per cohort.
 Apply early for priority consideration.
-Once a given cohort is full, you will be asked to defer until the following term.

 per credit hour